actionETL runs cross-platform on Linux and Windows, using .NET Framework 4.6.1+, .NET Standard 2.0+, .NET Core 2.1+, and

 - Unlimited and configurable parallelism with low overhead, supporting millions of simultaneous or short-duration workers, including micro-batches

 - Row and column high-performance mapping, copying, and comparing facilities for out-of-box and custom workers

 - Statically typed, high throughput dataflow (or pipeline) with highly tuned workers

 - Batch Insert for all databases and Bulk Insert for selected databases

 - Wraps and extends .NET database providers to simplify writing database-agnostic code

-- Dedicated MariaDB™, MySQL™, PostgreSQL®, SQLite, and SQL Server® providers
+- Dedicated MariaDB™, MySQL™, PostgreSQL®, SQLite, and SQL Server® providers, supporting both on-premises and cloud databases

 - ODBC provider for other SQL and NoSQL databases and querying systems